-Q: Do you allow RACQ Inspections on second-hand cars?
+Q: Do you allow and/or recommend RACQ Inspections on second-hand cars?

 A: Yes, we welcome the RACQ Inspection Process in our business and recognize the need for such an independent examination.
 Once completed we will discuss the report with you and facilitate any repairs that are deemed necessary.
 You can arrange for the RACQ to visit our business.
 We can arrange for them to inspect your choice of vehicle and have them send the report directly to you if you prefer.

 Q: Why are dealers so expensive for service in comparison to other service centres?

 A: Dealers service and maintain vehicles as set out by the manufacturer’s recommendations to protect your new car warranty.
 They will generally be willing to match other service providers as long as they are comparing “like for like”.

 Your individual circumstances can be taken into account regarding changing some filters and coolants etc. They also have factory trained technicians and have the support of specialized equipment and of course the proper factory support.
 There are many other reasons such as resale value, and when it comes to trade-in price, car retailers always look at maintained service books and especially if a dealer has serviced them.